nanjizal/Summary/README.md

 [justDrawing](https://github.com/nanjizal/justDrawing), setup as abstract layer for drawing, can be used with **trilateral** and **justPath** to draw to canvas or pixels.

+## folder

+[folder](https://github.com/nanjizal/folder) file and folder helpers for use with Haxe when processing images, uses hxPixels and format.

+## folderNode

+[folderNode](https://github.com/nanjizal/folderNode) folderNode provides helpers for working with Node, files and folders.

 ## Ported to Haxe

 - [PolyK]( https://github.com/nanjizal/hxPolyK ) light weight basic trianglation library.